 Find a strategy to figure out the values of the letters used in these calculations.

-This is level 2: calculations involving two letters where the difference between the values of the letters are given.
+This is level 5: calculations with a mixed set of clues to help determine their values.
 You can earn a trophy if you get at least 9 questions correct and you do this activity online.

 Try your best to answer the questions above.
 Type your answers into the boxes provided leaving no spaces.
 As you work through the exercise regularly click the "check" button.
 If you have any wrong answers, do your best to do corrections but if there is anything you don't understand, please ask your teacher for help.

 When you have got all of the questions correct you may want to print out this page and paste it into your exercise book.
 If you keep your work in an ePortfolio you could take a screen shot of your answers and paste that into your Maths file.

 This web site contains over a thousand free mathematical activities for teachers and pupils.
 Click here to go to the main page which links to all of the resources available.

 Please contact me if you have any suggestions or questions.